pwalser75/project-seeder/templates/webapp/README.md

 7. Open the Tomcat manager app (login with the user/password you specified): http://localhost:8080/manager/status
 8. List the deployed applications: http://localhost:8080/manager/html/list

+# Build the application

+To build the application with Gradle:

+	gradle

+# Deploy the application (Cargo plugin)

+## Local (project)
-# Build and deploy the application:
+The following command will download (`build/download`), extract (`build/extract`) and start a local Tomcat container, and also deploy the application:

+    gradle cargoStartLocal

+To stop the container:

+    gradle cargoStopLocal

+## Remote (existing local or remote Tomcat installation)
 Configure the tomcat user and password in the `gradle.properties` (for the Tomcat user you configured).

-To build the application:

-	gradle

-To build and deploy the application (using the Cargo plugin, which will deploy the WAR on Tomcat):
+To deploy the application WAR on the specified Tomcat, use:

-	gradle clean build cargoRedeployRemote
+	gradle cargoRedeployRemote

 # Test the endpoints:
 - http://localhost:8080/test/example (Servlet)
 - http://localhost:8080/test/api/example/weather (Web service)